Alpine Medicine Course

 • Moving Over Winter Terrain

-What you need to know
+What kit do I need to bring?

 As a minimum we recommend you bring:

 You need to be prepared for sun, rain, wind and snow!
-When heading out into the mountains you must be fully
+When heading out into the mountains you must be fully prepared for all possible conditions.
+If you have any questions about kit, just give us a call or send an email.

 • Hiking / Mountaineering boots – minimum B1 or B2 rated (will fit crampons).
 E.g Scarpa Marmolade Pro (B1) Scarpa Charmoz (B2) La Sportiva Trango Tower (B2).